andreathniah/bucketoftears/_posts/2021-06-21-oscp-review.md

 No success can be attained alone.

-Some of my biggest motivators for the certification -- and cybersecurity in general -- were my bosses and mentors from the various startups I've interned in.
-They were the ones who introduced me into the world of penetration testing ([@horangi](https://www.horangi.com/)), helped me along with explaining sections of walkthrough when I'm stuck and confused ([@ecobee](https://www.ecobee.com/)) and organized weekly study session to make sure I'm disciplined throughout the final months of preparing for the exam ([@responsiblecyber](https://responsible-cyber.com/)).
+Some of my biggest motivators for this certification -- and cybersecurity in general -- are my bosses and mentors from the various startups I've interned in.
+They were the ones who introduced me into the world of penetration testing ([@horangi](https://www.horangi.com/)), helped me along with explaining sections of walkthrough when I'm stuck ([@ecobee](https://www.ecobee.com/)) and organized weekly study session to make sure I'm disciplined throughout the final months of preparing for the exam ([@responsiblecyber](https://responsible-cyber.com/)).

 Not to forget my university friends who had helped and encouraged me throughout this journey.
 In particular to Jerome, who had the dubious honor of dealing with my frantic fretting and general exam anxiety.
 Thanks bruh.
 Honestly won’t be able to do it without y'all.